nazareno/folkmusicmap/README.md

-# folkmusicmap
+# folkviz
-A non-geographical map to travel through folk music
+Three visualizations to travel through folk music

 We explore similarity in a set of 2170 recordings (70 recordings from each of 31 countries).
 Recordings are described by a feature vector capturing rhythmic, melodic, harmonic and timbral aspects.